Stimulated Raman scattering in the degenerate regime: Theoretical analysis of SRS in the degenerate regime

 where $D_{s\pm}=\omega_{pe}^2(k_s\pm k_0)^2c^2a_0^2/4[(\omega_s\pm\omega_0)^2-\omega_{pe}^2]$.

 According to the linear parametric model of inhomogeneous plasma, the Rosenbluth gain saturation coefficient for convective instability is $G=2\pi\Gamma^2/v_sv_pK'$ \cite{rosenbluth1972}, where $\Gamma$, $v_s$ and $v_p$ are instability growth rate, group velocity of scattering light and plasma wave, respectively. $K$ is the wavenumber mismatch for incident light, scattering light and plasma wave.
 As it is known, convective instability transits to absolute instability when $K=0$ \cite{liu1974raman}.
-Based on the above discussions, the mismatching term of non-eigenmode SRS is $K_{\mathrm{ne}}=k_0-k_e-k_s=0$ due to $k_e=k_0$ and $k_s=0$ all the time.
-Therefore, non-eigenmode SRS is an absolute instability in inhomogeneous plasma.
+Based on the above discussions, the mismatching term of degenerate SRS is $K_{\mathrm{ne}}=k_0-k_e-k_s=0$ due to $k_e=k_0$ and $k_s=0$ all the time.
+Therefore, degenerate SRS is an absolute instability in inhomogeneous plasma.

-In conclusion, different from normal SRS, a new type of non-eigenmode SRS can develop in plasma with density $n_e>0.25n_c$.
-The stimulated electrostatic mode has an almost constant frequency around half of the incident light frequency $\omega_0/2$, which is no longer the eigenmode of the electron plasma wave $\omega_{pe}$.
-The group velocities of concomitant light and electrostatic wave are zero in the non-eigenmode regime.
-The non-eigenmode SRS develops only when the laser intensity is higher than a certain threshold which is related to the plasma density.
+In conclusion, different from normal SRS, a new type of degenerate SRS can develop in plasma with density $n_e>0.25n_c$.
+The stimulated electrostatic mode has an almost constant frequency around half of the incident light frequency $\omega_0/2$, which is no longer the non-degenerate eigenmode of the electron plasma wave $\omega_{pe}$.
+The group velocities of concomitant light and electrostatic wave are zero in the degenerate regime.
+The degenerate SRS develops only when the laser intensity is higher than a certain threshold which is related to the plasma density.